Pomegranate Raita (Anar Raita)

 Cut the pomegranates into half horizontally.

-Now keep a large bowl on the counter and hold one half of the pomegranate with the cut side down.
+Keep a large bowl on the counter and hold half the pomegranate with the cut side down.

 Beat the pomegranate using something heavy all over.
 I used my rolling pin.
 You can also use a meat tenderizer.